SlimJallouli/STM32_FleetProvisioning/README.md

 ## 2. Fleet Provisioning Flow
 >Note: This process is done only once and all the IoT devices can use the same firmware to connect to AWS without any further configuration.
+No other actions are needed on AWS side too.

 The User will need to:
 1. Use openSSL to generate a private key and CSR file